chadsansing/airlock-campaign/gm-resources/session-planning/session-7.md

 ### Outcome(s)

 - Cantor is safe for now.
-- The wormhole is closed and Rin joins the PCs, or the PCs travel back to Petra to confront Shut, finding an ongong battle surrounding the wormhole that gives them cover to act.
+- The wormhole is closed and Rin joins the PCs, or the PCs travel back to Petra to confront Shut, flying into an ongong battle surrounding the wormhole that gives them cover to act.

 ### Reward(s)

-- A new voidnetic and a new talent awakened by the expansion of their consciousness,m travel through the wormhole, and repeated exposure to exotic matter and radiation.
+- A new voidnetic and a new talent activated by the expansion of their consciousness,m travel through the wormhole, and repeated exposure to exotic matter and radiation.

 ## Next time on Adjudication Space...